Partner Visa Australia Application Process

 - show that you and your partner are living together or, if not, that any separation is only temporary

 If you got that far reading, it surely means you appreciate what’s here.
-If for some reason you did not follow us on a facebook yet, now is the time to click “like” button.
-If you already did, thank you and congratulations for being such a great companion!
+Please consider following us on a facebook as we post Australian Visa News on a regular basis there.
+If you already followed us on an FB, thank you and congratulations for being such a great companion!

 De Facto Relationships

 There’s a little catch when applying for a de facto Partner Visa.
 That is you have to have been in a relationship with your partner for at least 12 months BEFORE you can lodge an application.
 This also needs to be proved.
 Once you meet this criterion, then there are a few more factors that you must consider.
 You must:

 - be sponsored by an eligible person (usually your partner)

 - be together with your de facto partner

 - be aged at least 18 years at the time your application is made